 About Calgary Stampede Foundation:

 Established in 1994, the Calgary Stampede Foundation runs education, music and performing arts programs for Albertan youth to connect them with their western heritage.
 The Foundation grants scholarships to young adults for post-secondary education and gives awards to youth for their achievements in the performing arts.
 Together with the Calgary Stampede, the Foundation has also made numerous investments to restore and operate historic parks and buildings in Calgary in recent years (see financial review below for more information).

 The Foundation’s third core youth program is the Stampede School education program (9% of program costs in F2017).
 The Stampede School Stampede School is a week-long hands-on educational experience for students in grades 1 to 12 that relocates their classroom to Stampede Park.
 Students are surrounded by artifacts, unique cultures and guest speakers and make connections to history, agriculture and western heritage.
-The 2017 Youth Achievement Annual Report notes that the program held 23 classes while teaching 497 students in the 2016-17 school year.
+The 2017 Youth Achievement Annual Report notes that the program held 23 classes while teaching 497 students over 575 instructional hours during the 2016-17 school year.

 The Calgary Stampede Foundation is a Large charity with donations and special events revenue of $8.0m in F2017.
 Administrative costs are 5% of revenues and reported fundraising costs of $117k in the charity’s audited financial statements are 1% of donations.
 For every dollar donated to the charity, $0.94 goes towards its programs, which falls within Ci’s reasonable range for overhead spending.
 The Foundation has total funding reserves of $28.5m, including $599k of donor-endowed funds.
 Excluding the Foundation’s donor-endowed funds, the Foundation can cover annual grants and program costs for more than 10 years.

 This does not indicate a need for donations.

 This charity report is an update that has been sent to the Calgary Stampede Foundation for review.
 Changes and edits may be forthcoming.

 Updated on July 24, 2018 by Derek Houlberg.